-Coming later this year, data residency will give global teams more control over where their data is stored.
-Frankfurt, Germany will be the first data region available outside of the United States, with more regions to follow.
+Data residency gives global teams more control over where their data is stored.
+Frankfurt, Germany, and Paris are the data regions currently available outside the U.S., with regions in Japan, Australia and the U.K. to follow.

 Data residency FAQ: What you need to know

 With data residency, what type of data does Slack store?